Securing your Connect Financial account

 Someone contacts you claiming that there is an issue with your computer and that they need remote access to solve it.

-Someone reaches out to you with an investment opportunity that sounds very good.
+Someone reaches out to you with an investment opportunity that sounds too good to be true.

 Impersonating a popular account and urgently prompting you to send something like 1 ETH to their address under the premise that they will send 10 ETH back.